karalabe/ssz/README.md

 ## Design

-The `ssz` package splits the responsibility between user code and library code in the way charted below:
+The `ssz` package splits the responsibility between user code and library code in the way pictured below:

 ![Scope](./docs/scope.svg)